 - Students can define forestry terms, such as sustained yield, DBH, timber stand, cruise, clear cut.

 - Students can explain the role of the Forest Practice Act to protect environment, and can describe a few of the rules (i.e., leave trees, buffer zones).

 - Students work together, practicing problem-solving, critical-thinking and communication skills, to produce a management plan for forestland that generates income, while meeting land use laws and Oregon Forest Practice Act rules.

 - Students can explain how active forest management benefits society.

 Seeing the forest for the trees, and much more

-Click here to read the article an article published in the Gazette Times about the experience of Forest Field Days.
+Click here to read an article published in the Gazette Times about the experience of Forest Field Days.

 Please contact us if you are interested in creating a Forest Field Day for your school or program!